lucasleonetti/lucasleonetti/README.md

 >

-🌱 *I’m currently learning Java and functional programming.
-Spring Framework.
+🌱 *I’m currently learning Java with SpringFramework and Go (Golang).
     Experience in FrontEnd pages with Javascript languaje with some frameworks, but you know, I preffer backend zone.*
 >
    *As soon as possible i will upload some projects with these technologies.*